Jingoism: Etymology

 The phrase "by Jingo" was a minced oath, scarcely documented in writing, used in place of "by Jesus".
+The term may derive from the Basque Jinkoa "God".

 Use of the specific term "jingoism" stems from its coinage by prominent British radical George Holyoake, as a political label, in a letter to the Daily News on 13 March 1878.

 Examples

 In the 1880s, Henry Hyndman, leader of the Social Democratic Federation, turned against internationalism, and promoted a version of Socialism mixed with nationalism and antisemitism, even to the point of attacking fellow Socialist Eleanor Marx in antisemitic terms, noting that she had "inherited in her nose and mouth the Jewish type from Karl Marx himself".
 When taking part in the breakaway group which founded the Socialist League, Eleanor Marx wrote polemics in which she characterized Hyndman and his followers as "The Jingo Party".

 British artillery major-general Thomas Bland Strange, one of the founders of the Canadian Army and one of the divisional commanders during the 1885 North-West Rebellion, was an eccentric and temperamental soldier who gained the nickname "Jingo Strange" and titled his 1893 autobiography Gunner Jingo's Jubilee.

 Probably the first uses of the term in the U.S. press occurred in connection with the proposed annexation of Hawaii in 1893, after a coup led by foreign residents, mostly Americans, and assisted by the U.S. minister in Hawaii, overthrew the constitutional monarchy and declared a republic.
 Republican president Benjamin Harrison and Republicans in the U.S. Senate were frequently accused of jingoism in the Democratic press for supporting annexation.

 Theodore Roosevelt was frequently accused of jingoism.
 In an article on 23 October 1895 in The New York Times, Roosevelt stated, "There is much talk about 'jingoism'.
 If by 'jingoism' they mean a policy in pursuance of which Americans will with resolution and common sense insist upon our rights being respected by foreign powers, then we are 'jingoes'."
+Donald Trump's speeches are also often described as jingoist.

-In Homage to Catalonia, George Orwell decries the tactics of political journalists and wishes for introduction of aeroplanes into war in order to finally see "a jingo with a bullet hole in him."
+In Homage to Catalonia, George Orwell decries the tactics of political journalists and wishes for the introduction of aeroplanes into war in order to finally see "a jingo with a bullet hole in him."

 The policy of appeasement toward Hitler led to satirical references to the disappearance of such jingoistic attitudes when facing German aggression.
-A cartoon by E. H. Shepard titled "The Old-Fashioned Customer" appeared on 28 March 1938 issue of Punch.
+A cartoon by E. H. Shepard titled "The Old-Fashioned Customer" appeared on the 28 March 1938 issue of Punch.
 Set in a record shop, John Bull asks the record seller (Prime Minister Neville Chamberlain): "I wonder if you've got a song I remember about not wanting to fight, but if we do... something, something, something ... we've got the money too?".
 On the wall is a portrait of Lord Salisbury.

 The rhetoric of North Korea has been described as jingoist.